-Would you be willing to tell me a little bit about what you do and where you work?
+Would you be willing to tell me about what you do and where you work?
 What day every two weeks you make the soup?
-What about the soup you like so much?
+What is it about the soup you like so much?
 If you have rung any changes on it or you still enjoy it as is?
-And if you wanted to take a picture or two of yourself, or have a spouse or friend take them, and you wouldn’t be shy about my using them in the post, I would be so pleased.
+And if you wanted to take a picture or two of yourself, or have a spouse or friend take them, and you wouldn’t be shy about my using them, I’d be so pleased.

 #2: FIND THE LENTIL SOUP RECIPE IN QUESTION

 I got out my own splotched, kitchen-beaten copy of DAIRY HOLLOW HOUSE SOUP & BREAD.
 This is a book published back in, get this, 1992.
 It has sold nearly 500,000 copies.